mvadamos/chemRmetrics/README.md

 * Create scree plots
 * Create loadings plots
 * Export all data associated with the PCA model to plot in a software of your choice :)

+## Watch this video for a full guide on how to use the chemRmetrics package!